ZOË ASHCROFT

 WENDY LU

-Wendy Lu is a Senior Finance Manager at Liberty Global in London.
-Her current project focuses on structured finance products targeting large telecom and media companies.
+Wendy Lu is a Director of Corporate Development at Liberty Blume in London.
+Her current project focuses on growing scale-up companies through acquisitions.
 Before London Business School, Wendy studied at Duke University in the US and worked in the tech, media and telecom industries for three years in San Francisco; first in strategy consulting and later in tech sales.
 She also studied and interned in China, Guatemala and Argentina, mainly in the tech and non-profit sectors.
 She decided to move to London long-term after spending a few months studying films and going to the theatre at King’s College London when she was 18 and finally completed the move in the beginning of the pandemic.
 Given her own experience, Wendy is passionate about equal access to liberal arts education and encouraging young people to study abroad.
 She is still very much involved with her alma maters as an alumni interview for Duke and an alumni ambassador for London Business School.

 MATT TRUEMAN